Levganster/nestjs-base-template/README.md

 - **🔑 JWT Authentication**: Authorization is handled using **JWT** and **passport-jwt**, ensuring secure and stateless authentication.

+- **🔑 Sessions**: Sessions are handled using **Redis/Memory** to store user sessions and manage them.

 - **🛡️ Role-Based Access Control**: Effortlessly manage user roles and permissions to ensure the right access levels.

 - **🌐 Internationalization Support**: Seamlessly support multiple languages and locales to reach a global audience.

-- **📜 Swagger | GraphQL Documentation**: Automatically generated API documentation to help you and your team understand and use the API effectively.
+- **📜 Swagger Documentation**: Automatically generated API documentation to help you and your team understand and use the API effectively.

 - **🛠️ Modular Architecture**: Clean and organized structure to facilitate scalability and maintainability.